jetemi/Exam-prep/Done/compiler3.md

 **For `id + id - id` with standard left-associativity for + and -, the most natural parse tree is Parse Tree 1, representing `(id + id) - id`.
 However, due to the grammar structure `E → E + E | E - E | E * E | id`, it is still possible to construct other parse trees that might interpret the associativity or precedence differently if we are not strict about left-associativity for same-precedence operators.**

 **Considering standard left-associativity for + and - and precedence rules, Parse Tree 1 is the primarily intended one.
 However, the grammar itself is still inherently ambiguous, allowing for different parse structures if associativity and precedence are interpreted differently.**

-This completes the detailed solutions for the third set of past questions.
-Let me know if you have any further questions or need any clarifications!